 How Early Can You Board a Cruise Ship?

-12 pm is the earliest time that you can board a cruise which is sailing at 4/5 pm.
-Cruise lines start embarking guests about 4/5 hours before the ship sails.
-Guests may be able to check in earlier but will usually not be able to embark until 12 pm.
+The earliest that guests can board a cruise is between 4-5 hours before the ship is scheduled to sail away.
+Guests may be able to check in earlier but will usually not be able to embark until this time.

 A number of factors affect when you can embark a cruise ship.
 The cruise line can have an impact as some lines have different embarkation procedures to others.
 The destination and type of cruise can also make a difference.